franklin113/External-Tox-Saver/README.md

 ## Usage
-Bring "External-Tox-Saver.tox" into your project.
+Bring "Release/External-Tox-Saver.tox" into your project.
 It should immediately search for comps with the tag EXTERNALTOX.
 If this is the first time you've opened it, you can start externalizing your tox files.

 #Externalizing Tox Files